sdiehl/wiwinwlh/tutorial.md

 ```

 Cases marked with ``NOINLINE`` generally indicate that the logic in the function
-is using something like ``unsafePerformIO`` or some other unholy act.
-In hese
+is using something like ``unsafePerformIO`` or some other unholy function.
+In
-cases naive inlining might duplicate effects at multiple call-sites throughout
+these cases naive inlining might duplicate effects at multiple call-sites
-the program.
+throughout the program which would be undesirable.

 See: